Azure/azure-powershell/src/Cdn/docs/Az.Cdn.md

 Gets an existing origin group within an endpoint.

 ### [Get-AzCdnProfile](Get-AzCdnProfile.md)
+Gets an Azure Front Door Standard or Azure Front Door Premium or CDN profile with the specified profile name under the specified subscription and resource group.

 ### [Get-AzCdnProfileResourceUsage](Get-AzCdnProfileResourceUsage.md)
 Checks the quota and actual usage of endpoints under the given Azure Front Door Standard or Azure Front Door Premium or CDN profile.